vechainfoundation/erc6551-implementation/README.md

 ## Deploy on Vechain
 1. Run Thor
-2. npm i --force
+2. `npm i --force`
-3. npx hardhat deploy --network vechain
+3. `npx hardhat deploy --network vechain`

 Note: If you want to redeploy you need to remove all temporary files and redo the process.

+## Run Tests
+1. Follow previous steps to deploy
+2. Use NFT address printed in the console in `ERC6551.test.js`
+4. Run `npx hardhat test --network vechain`

 <h1 align="center">    <a href="https://themanagers.wtf/">